lagoasoft-lucasschmidt/knockout-validations-extender/README.md

 - observable.resetValidation()

 - observable.hasValidation(name)
-  + returns true if the observable contains that validation
+  + returns computed that returns true if the observable contains that validation
 - observable.validation(name, options)
   + adds a new validation to observable
   + if its live, it should trigger a new validation
+- observable.removeValidation(name)
+  + removes validation

 # Extender Modes (Available extenders)